-!>

 * A number of images have been omitted in respect of the village laws *

-the Bering Sea over 230 miles west of Nome.
-It is one of only two Inuit
+over 230 miles west of Nome.
+It is one of only two Inuit Yup'ik (northern Siberian Eskimo)

-The significance is that it is only 38 miles from Siberia and since the
+The significance is that it is only about 40 miles from Siberia and since the International Date Line

 Taking off from Nome, AK to Gambell, St. Lawrence Island

-the inscription, "Alaska, where men are men and WOMEN win the Iditarod" !
+"Alaska, where men are men and WOMEN win the Iditarod"

 The Bering Sea ice just breaking up in late May with Nome in the background

-even in late May the Bering Sea still has ice pack!
+late May the Bering Sea still has pack ice!
+(Nome in the background)

 View of the Inuit Eskimo village of Gambell, AK

-The first view of the village of Gambell.
+The first view of the village of Gambell in spring.
 It's a small Yup'ik Eskimo Village of

 The entire village is set on 'beach gravel'.
 This gravel is like giant marbles